Is Your Mugshot Mugging You of Your Constitutional Rights?

 I’m a big believer in the First Amendment.
 However, the rise of newspapers using mugshots to drive traffic has been of obvious concern.

-I’ve had many clients who’ve had cases dropped, dismissed or their record sealed only to find their mugshot remains on a newspaper’s websites.
+I’ve had many clients who’ve had cases dropped, dismissed, or their records sealed only to find their mugshot remains on a newspaper's website.

 Some of these sites have agreed to remove mugshots or stories upon receiving proof that the case was dismissed.
 And, other news agencies have agreed to add an Addendum to the beginning of the story explaining that the case was dismissed.